davidainslie/aws-certified-solutions-architect-associate/docs/ec2.md

     ```

 Take a look at the [terraform](../terraform/ec2/meta-data/main.tf) which uses the previous terraform as a template, but we also output the EC2 IP in `index.html`.

+## Networking with EC2

+You can attach 3 different types of `virtual networking cards` to your EC2 instances:
+- ENI: Elastic Network Interface (simply a virtual network card - the default attached to an EC2 instance)
+  - For basic day-to-day networking
+  - Private IPv4 addresses
+  - Public IPv4 addresses
+  - Many IPv6 addresses
+  - MAC address
+  - 1 or more security groups
+  - Common use cases:
+    - Create a management network
+    - Use network and security applicances in your VPC
+    - Create dual-homed instances with workloads/roles on distinct subnets
+    - Create a low-budget high availability solution
+- EN: Enhanced Networking (for high performance networking between 10 to 100 Gbps)
+  - Uses single root I/O virtualisation (SR-IOV) to provide high I/O performance and lower CPU utilisation
+  - Provides higher bandwidth, higher packet per second (PPS) performance, and consistently lower inter-instance latencies
+  - Comes in 2 flavours:
+    - ENA: Elastic Network Adapter, supports network speeds up to 100 Gbps
+    - VF: Intel 82599 Virtual Function Interface, support up to 10 Gbps (typically used on older instances)
+- EFA: Elastic Fabric Adapter
+  - Accelerates High Performance Computing (HPC) and machine learning applications
+  - Provides lower and more consistent latency and higher throughput than the TCP transport traditionally used in cloud-based HPC systems
+  - Can use OS-bypass to be even faster with much lower latency, where applications can bypass the operating system kernel, on Linux, and communicate directly with the EFA device

+## Optimising with EC2 placement groups

+There are 3 types of placement groups:
+- Cluster
+  - Grouping of instances within a single Availability Zone.
+  - Recommended for applications that need low network latency, high throughput, or both.
+  - Only certain instance types can be launched into a cluster placement group.
+- Spread
+  - A group of instances that are each placed on distinct underlying hardware.
+  - Recommended for applications that have a small number of critical instances that should be kept separate from each other.
+- Partition
+  - Each partition placement group has its own set of racks, its own network and power source.

+## Timeing workloads with spot instances and spot fleets

+Take a look at the [terraform](../terraform/ec2/spot/main.tf).